aruyume/aruyume/README.md

 <div align="center">

- ✨ I’m currently studying at Geeks
+ ✨ I finished studying at Geeks and I'm a mentor

  </div>